Migracode-Barcelona/old-syllabus-contents/js-core/week-06/lesson.md

 The `while` statement creates a loop.
 The syntax is somehow similar to the `if` statement, it evaluates a condition inside the parentheses `(true|false)` and then it executes the code inside the `{ }` block only if that condition evaluates to `true`.

+### Exercise

+Head over to `exercise.js` and follow the instructions in the comments.

 ### For loops

 Alternatively we could use a `for loop`, which will do the same as the `while do` but in a shorter way: